Alto de la Alianza Monumental Complex

 The Alto de la Alianza Monumental Complex (Complejo Monumental Alto de la Alianza) is a historical monument and landmark complex in the south of Peru, near the city of Tacna.

-The monument is located in the site of the Battle of Tacna, a battle that took place on May 26, 1880 between the allied Bolivian and Peruvian forces against the Chilean Army that resulted in the alliance's retreat and the loss of their strongholds in Arica and Tacna, as well as a period known locally as the captivity of Tacna, part of the larger Chilean–Peruvian territorial dispute that lasted about 50 years.
+The monument is located at the plateau of the Intiorko (also known as the Alto de la Alianza), a hill that overlooks the city of Tacna.
+It is specifically located at the site of the Battle of Tacna, which took place on May 26, 1880, between the allied Bolivian and Peruvian forces against the Chilean Army that resulted in the alliance's retreat and the loss of their strongholds in Arica and Tacna, as well as a period known locally as the captivity of Tacna, part of the larger Chilean–Peruvian territorial dispute that lasted about 50 years.

 Overview

 The site is on the Intiorko Hill plateau, surrounded by sand and sempervivum plants.
 It houses a monument in homage to the combatants of the battle.
 The arch generated by the set of volumes oriented on the east-west axis symbolizes the alliance of the armies of Peru and Bolivia; and its elements or blocks represent the different battalions or contingents that came from both countries.

 The volume of stones reflects the direction of the Chilean attack and symbolizes the force that it exerted.
 The curve, generated by the volumes in opposition to the direction of the stones, symbolizes the battle and the succession of higher plates pointing south, expresses the resistance of the city of Tacna.